 Eliminate the moisture.
-It is important to install a vapor barrier, such as the EmeShield 60mil Pro Plus Liner, to keep moisture out.
+It is important to install a vapor barrier, such as an EmeSeal System Crawl Space Liner (including our 90 and 180 mil options) to keep moisture out.
 Moisture is what causes many of the problems with crawl spaces such as rot, mold and mildew.

 Don’t use standard fiber glass insulation.
 Fiber glass insulation-especially backed insulation-is a food source for mold.
 If any moisture ends up in the crawl space, mold will grow and feed on the insulation.